-Having processed the data an AF was used to mitigate the multipath, the results in Figure 4 were found showing the lateral dynamics at the midspan.
+Having processed the data an AF was used to mitigate the multipath, the results in Figure 3 were found showing the lateral dynamics at the midspan.
 The prediction for the natural frequencies at this point were found to be 0.5 and 0.95 Hz and the actual frequencies obtained by the GPS were 0.55Hz and 0.95Hz.

-Figure 5 illustrates the lateral dynamics at the South Span.
+Figure 4 illustrates the lateral dynamics at the South Span.
 Again the prediction of the fundamental natural frequency is 0.77 Hz and the actual from GPS is 0.75Hz.

-Figure 4 - Lateral Dynamics at mid span for the Millennium Bridge.
+Figure 3 (left).
+Lateral Dynamics at mid span for the Millennium Bridge Figure 4 (right).
+Lateral Dynamics at South Span of the Millennium Bridge